DavidBowie1962/CELA_project/README.md

 # Cross exchange liquidity analysis
-### In the main directory there are all files connected to the data collection.
+### In the main directory there are files connected to the data collection.
 ### In the folder 'Analysis' there are files with the analysis of the data.

 There are three python files here: get_figi.py, get_candles.py, get_orderbook.py.